Cyprus Startup Visa: The Entrepreneurs’ Guide

 Summary

-This guide outlines the main requirements of the Start-Up Visa Scheme and the benefits you can gain.
+This guide outlines the main requirements of the Cyprus Startup Visa Scheme and the benefits you can gain.
 The Scheme’s core goal is to enable non-EU entrepreneurs to reap the benefits of residing and working in Cyprus, while the island gains from the development of these innovative businesses.
+The scheme aims to foster innovation and job creation, consequently contributing to the economic development of Cyprus.

 There are two main schemes: (1) the Individual Start-Up Visa Scheme; and (2) the Team Start-Up Visa Scheme.

-An individual start-up visa in Cyprus is granted to any non-EU national who:
+An Individual Startup Visa Scheme in Cyprus is granted to any non-EU national who:

 • Is the sole founder of the Start-Up and meets the Enterprise’s Requirements (see below);